Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Discussion and Conclusion

 The probability of finding the electron at position $x_b$ is

-From the definition of function $G(x_a, x_b; x'_a, x'_b)$ in Eq.(\ref{Gfunction}), it is easy to derive the following property,
+From the definition of $G(x_a, x_b; x'_a, x'_b)$ in (\ref{Gfunction}), it is easy to derive the following property,

 When $x_a=x'_a$ and $x_b=x'_b$, we have $G(x_a, x_b; x_a, x_b) = G^*(x_a, x_b; x_a, x_b)$.
 Thus, $G(x_a, x_b; x_a, x_b)$ must be a real function.
 We denote it as $G_R(x_a, x_b)$.
-With these properties, Eq.(\ref{doubleSplitProb2}) can be further simplified as
+With these properties, Eq.(\ref{doubleSplitProb22}) can be further simplified as

 This is consistent with the requirement that $p(x_b)$ must be a real number.
 The second term $Re[G(x_1, x_b; x_2, x_b)]$ is an interference quantum effect due to the fact that the initial state after passing through the double slit is a pure state.
-This interference term also depends on the interaction between $S$ and $B$.
-If the interaction is adjustable, the probability distribution will be adjusted accordingly.
-For instance, if there is an electromagnetic field between the double slit and the destination screen that interacts with the electron, tuning the electromagnetic field will cause the probability distribution $p(x_b)$ to change through the interference term in Eq.(\ref{doubleSplitProb3}).
-Presumably, the Aharonov$-$Bohm effect~\cite{Bohm59} can be explained through Eq.(\ref{doubleSplitProb3}) as well.
-The detailed calculation will be published in a later paper.
+This interference term also depends on the interaction between the electron and the electromagnetic field.
+If the electromagnetic field is adjustable, the probability distribution will be adjusted accordingly.
+Tuning the electromagnetic field will cause the probability distribution $p(x_b)$ to change through the interference term in (\ref{doubleSplitProb3}).
+Presumably, the Aharonov$-$Bohm effect~\cite{Bohm59} can be explained through (\ref{doubleSplitProb3}) as well.
+The detailed calculation will be reported in a separated manuscript.